donaldwuid/unitymemoryprofilertoolset/README.md

 ## First things first
 If you are using Unity2018,
 - Copy memoryprofilerv2 into your Unity2018 project.
 Empty project is also fine.
 - That's it!
-Capture and profile!
+Connect your device, capture and profile!

 If you are using Unity5 or Unity2017,
 - Copy memoryprofilerv2 into your Unity2018 project.
 Empty project is also fine.
 - You should copy BitbucketMemoryProfiler into your Unity5/2017 project as well.
 Empty project is also fine.
 - Open BitbucketMemoryProfiler panel in your Unity5/2017 project, in order to save your time, make sure **Enable Crawl** toggle off!
-- Capture and save your device memory snapshot **.memsnap3** file
+- Connect your device, capture and save your device memory snapshot **.memsnap3** file
-- Then use the memoryprofilerv2 to import your memory snapshot.
+- Then, in your Unity2018 project, use the memoryprofilerv2 to import your memory snapshot.

 This memoryprofilerv2 and BitbucketMemoryProfiler is modified to fit this workflow, and for some other improvements.